cmvallat/history-of-the-nba/README.md

 [How to use this template](./.github/template/README.md)

-# Project Name
+# History of the NBA

-A brief description about your project.
+A brief history of the NBA's evolution from the 1960s until now, and the superstars who defined each decade along the way.